schierlm/oberon-risc-emu-enhanced/README.md

 [SDL2]: http://libsdl.org/

+To build the WizNet emulation, you also need the SDL2_net library.

 The release is continuously built using GitHub Actions.
 You can grab binary snapshots for Windows and macOS from there.